zhuochun/zhuochun.github.io/_posts/2013/2013-12-31-globbing-wildcard-matching.markdown

 published: true
 title: 'Globbing Patterns'
 date: 2013-12-31 22:41:27
-tags: UNIX Glob
+tags: Unix Glob
-categories: UNIX
+categories: Unix
 ---

 > Globbing is sometimes used to refer to pattern matching based on wildcard characters.